mikeorr/Unipath/README.rst

     Copy the access/modification times and/or the permission bits from this path to another path.

-.copy_tree(dst, preserve_symlinks=False, times=False, perms=False)
-    Recursively copy a directory tree to 'dst'.  'dst' must not exist; it will be created along with any missing ancestors.
-If 'symlinks' is true, symbolic links will be recreated with the same path (absolute or relative);
-    otherwise the links will be followed.  'times' and 'perms' are same as ``.copy_stat()``.  *This method is not implemented yet.*

 .move(dst)
     Recursively move a file or directory to another location.
 This uses .rename() if possible.